How to Raise Pre-Seed Funding: A Guide for Founders

 Pre-seed funding is the earliest stage of funding for a new company, though it’s often not considered an ‘official’ funding round.

 To visualize where pre-seed funding fits into the startup cycle, it’s helpful to understand that startup funding happens in stages; it’s not a one-off affair.

 However, before they get there, companies typically go through a seed funding round, and possibly a pre-seed funding round before that.

 You can kind of think of seed and pre-seed rounds as a training ground, kind of like Minor League Baseball while players are developing to hopefully get into the Major League.

-It provides founders with enough equity to get off the ground and is typically used to develop an early version of the product which can then be used to raise further funding.
+Pre-seed funding provides founders with enough money to get off the ground and is typically used to develop an early version of the product which can then be used to raise further funding.

-But wait, isn’t that kind of what seed funding is for?
+You might be thinking, “isn’t that kind of what seed funding is for?”